Senita Valley’s Technology includes:

 Our Site Technology Coordinator (STC) provides training on Google Drive, Google Docs, iPads, and PowerSchool.
 The STC is important to the operation of technology.
 If teachers experience a problem with the use of technology, the STC is immediately available to troubleshoot problems so that teaching can continue with minimal or no disruption.

 The PTSA purchased an iPad for each class that can be linked through our network and projected.
 Every classroom is equipped with an Apple TV.
 This allows teachers to share documents, project student presentations, and view educational materials and applications.
 When the Apple TV is synced with the iPad, teachers can use it as an interactive whiteboard.
 This interactive tool keeps teachers mobile during lesson presentation.

-Our mobile computer lab (33 laptops on a wheeled cart) is available for classroom use.
+5 mobile computer labs (laptops on a wheeled cart) are available for classroom use.
 Some examples are student created presentations, research for assigned reports, and skill practice through math and language arts websites.
-Students also use the mobile computer lab to take Accelerated Reader quizzes to earn points to reach their reading goals.
+Students also use the mobile computer lab to take Reading Counts quizzes to earn points to reach their reading goals.